aws-containers/retail-store-sample-app/src/load-generator/README.md

-# Retail Store Sample App - Load Generator
+# Zephyr Archaeotech Emporium - Load Generator

 This is a utility component to generate synthetic load on the sample application, which is useful for scenarios such as autoscaling, observability and resiliency testing.
 It primarily consists of a set of scenarios for [Artillery](https://github.com/artilleryio/artillery), as well as scripts to help run it.